eclipse-kura/kura/_posts/config/2017-05-05-network-configuration.md

 ## Network Configuration properties

-The Network configuration can be modified using the ESF Gateway Administration Console, as described above, the Configuration Service or appling a proper [snapshot](../admin/snapshot-management.html).
+The Network configuration can be modified using the ESF Gateway Administration Console, as described above, using the Configuration Service or by appling a proper [snapshot](../admin/snapshot-management.html).
 The following table describes all the properties related to the Network Configuration.

 ### Common properties